dotnet/docs-aspire/docs/community-toolkit/ollama.md

 [!INCLUDE [banner](includes/banner.md)]

-In this article, you learn how to use the .NET Aspire Ollama hosting integration to host [📦 OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.
+[Ollama](https://ollama.com) is a powerful, open source language model that can be used to generate text based on a given prompt.
+The .NET Aspire Ollama integration provides a way to host Ollama models using the [`docker.io/ollama/ollama` container image](https://hub.docker.com/r/ollama/ollama) and access them via the [OllamaSharp](https://www.nuget.org/packages/OllamaSharp) client.

 ## Hosting integration

-To model the Ollama server, install the [📦 CommunityToolkit.Aspire.Hosting.Ollama](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Ollama) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.
+The Ollama hosting integration models an Ollama server as the `OllamaResource` type, and provides the ability to add models to the server using the `AddModel` extension method, which represents the model as an `OllamaModelResource` type.
+To access these types and APIs that allow you to add the [📦 CommunityToolkit.Aspire.Hosting.Ollama](https://nuget.org/packages/CommunityToolkit.Aspire.Hosting.Ollama) NuGet package in the [app host](xref:dotnet/aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)